nest/nest-simulator/doc/htmldoc/developer_space/workflows/documentation_workflow/user_documentation_workflow.rst

 .. seealso::

-   This workflow shows you how to create **user-level documentation** for NEST.
-For the **developer documentation**, please refer to our :ref:`Developer documentation workflow
+   This workflow shows you how to create **user facing documentation** for NEST.
+For the **technical documentation**, please refer to our :ref:`Technical documentation workflow
    <devdoc_workflow>`.